 In 2009 the radical animal rights group “donated” $5,000 to help feed game warden search dogs.
 The group also pledged an additional $2,500 to the Cal TIP line (a special line to report poaching) to help combat poaching.

 And HSUS donated deer decoys to California that were used to catch poachers.
-Of course there is a price to pay for collaborating with the world’s largest anti-hunting organization.
+Of course, there is a price to pay for collaborating with the world’s largest anti-hunting organization.
 In their publications, HSUS refers to the apprehended poachers as hunters.

-Just to be certain you understand this growing connection between HSUS and California, and see the results, California Dept. of Game and Fish Chief of Law Enforcement Nancy Foley wrote this in 2009: “California's wildlife and habitat are under severe pressure,” penned Foley.
+Just to be certain you understand this growing connection between HSUS and California and see the results, California Dept. of Game and Fish Chief of Law Enforcement Nancy Foley wrote this in 2009: “California’s wildlife and habitat are under severe pressure,” penned Foley.
 “We are very grateful for the support from The Humane Society of the United States for our efforts to combat the scourge of poaching and look forward to developing a lasting partnership.”

 Hunters know better.
 They are fully aware of HSUS’ real agenda to ban hunting, and recognize that their ploys are a means to sanitize their image to fool people.

 Now it seems that HSUS is demanding payment for the more than 7,500 favors (dollars) it bestowed on California.
-The HSUS wants Commissioner Daniel Richards fired for taking personal vacation and legally —and successfully— hunting mountain lions in Idaho.
+The HSUS wants Commissioner Daniel Richards fired for taking a personal vacation and legally —and successfully— hunting mountain lions in Idaho.
 Daniel Richards is the current president of California’s five-member Fish and Game Commission.